ShaikhBorhanUddin/Customer-Sentiment-Analysis-in-Streatham-Area-Restaurants/README.md

 ## Project Overview

+In the age of online reviews, star ratings are often treated as the definitive metric of customer satisfaction.
+But the reality is far more nuanced—what a customer *writes* often tells a richer, more emotional, and more actionable story than what they *click*.
+A 5-star rating might hide subtle complaints, while a 3-star review could still express strong loyalty and praise.

+This project, **Customer Sentiment Analysis in Streatham Area Restaurants**, aims to go beyond surface-level metrics by applying Natural Language Processing (NLP) techniques to real Google Map reviews of 12 restaurants in the Streatham area.
+By combining structured data (like star ratings, review context, and categories) with unstructured review text, the project reveals:

+- What customers *really* feel, not just what they rate.
+- Which aspects of dining (e.g., service, noise, wait time) matter most to sentiment.
+- How sentiment varies across restaurant types, time, and geography.
+- The value of sentiment proxies where text is missing, using models like VADER and DistilBERT.

+This deep dive into public opinion transforms scattered reviews into powerful insights for business owners, local analysts, and NLP researchers alike.
+It illustrates that text isn't just an accessory to a star—it’s often the main dish.

 ## Dataset

 The [dataset](https://github.com/ShaikhBorhanUddin/Customer-Sentiment-Analysis-in-Streatham-Area-Restaurants/blob/main/Dataset/combined_df.csv) contains **8,599 customer** reviews for **12 restaurants** located in the **Streatham area**.
 The individual reviews for every restaurants were extracted from Google Maps and merged using web scraping tool **Apify**.
 The dataset is comprehensive, featuring **93 columns** that provide a wide range of information, from metadata to sentiment-related details.
 Below is a unified overview of the most relevant columns used in this project, categorized into restaurant tags, location/context metadata, structured review feedback, and sentiment-related fields.